-The female vocal ensemble, Tiburtina, was established in 2008 from former members of the Schola Benedicta ensemble.
-It is built on its tradition and goes on to interpret western plainchant, medieval polyphonic music and contemporary music.
+The female vocal ensemble, Tiburtina, was established in Prague in 2008.
+The ensemble goes on to interpret western plainchant, medieval polyphonic music and contemporary music.

 The artistic director of the ensemble is Barbora Kabátková (b.
 Sojková).